Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 divider-dog

-Puppies are dependent on you for food and time outdoors but also for company and stimulation.
-When you go out, it can lead to separation anxiety and while some anxiety is natural, you need to ensure it isn’t overwhelming.
+Puppies are dependent on you for food and time outdoors and for company and stimulation.
+When you go out, it can lead to separation anxiety, and while some anxiety is natural, you need to ensure that it isn’t overwhelming.
 Start small and gradually build up, but don’t leave young puppies longer than an hour or two.
-When they are aged between three and six months you can leave them for an hour for each month of their life, and try to make sure you’re not gone longer than six hours even with older puppies.
+When they are between 3 and 6 months, you can leave them for an hour for each month of their life.
+Try to make sure you’re not gone longer than 6 hours, though, even with older puppies.

 Featured Image Credit: Jorge R Martins, Pixabay